 “Mobile has really taken away the requirement that you have to build big systems and be a large company to be successful with technology.
 In many ways, it is easier for small businesses to adopt mobile payment programs because they don’t have a large infrastructure to work through so small businesses can jump right in,” Signorini told the American Express OPEN Forum.

 Indeed, mobile may be the simplest option because owners only need to connect detachable dongles to smartphones or tablets.
-By adding a card reader to another device, entrepreneurs can enjoy fully functional point of sale terminals without having to develop systems to support new gear.
+By adding a card reader to another device, entrepreneurs can enjoy a fully functional point of sale terminals without having to develop systems to support new gear.

 In the cloud

 Cloud services have become incredibly popular because they allow small business owners to access information from any location with an internet connection.
-For instance, an entrepreneur can start working on budget, save it to the cloud server and then finish the project at home.
-Additionally, cloud services make it incredibly easy for companies to create backup files in the event of an emergency or accidental deletion.
+For instance, an entrepreneur can start working on a budget, save it to the cloud server and then finish the project at home.
+Additionally, business cloud services make it incredibly easy for companies to create backup files in the event of an emergency or accidental deletion.

 According to Forbes, 52 percent of small businesses already use cloud solutions.
 This figure indicates that entrepreneurs have realized the benefits of saving files to web-based servers instead of computers.